prometheus/jmx_exporter/README.md

 ---------|------------
 startDelaySeconds | start delay before serving requests.
 Any requests within the delay period will result in an empty metrics set. hostPort | The host and port to connect to via remote JMX.
-If neither this nor jmxUrl is specified, will talk to the local JVM. username | The username to be used in remote JMX password authentication. password | The password to be used in remote JMX password authentication. jmxUrl   | A full JMX URL to connect to.
+If neither this nor jmxUrl is specified, will talk to the local JVM. username | The username to be used in remote JMX password authentication (used for `jmx.remote.credentials` JMX-connector property). password | The password to be used in remote JMX password authentication (used for `jmx.remote.credentials` JMX-connector property). jmxUrl   | A full JMX URL to connect to.
 Should not be specified if hostPort is. ssl      | Whether JMX connection should be done over SSL.
-To configure certificates you have to set following system properties:<br/>`-Djavax.net.ssl.keyStore=/home/user/.keystore`<br/>`-Djavax.net.ssl.keyStorePassword=changeit`<br/>`-Djavax.net.ssl.trustStore=/home/user/.truststore`<br/>`-Djavax.net.ssl.trustStorePassword=changeit` lowercaseOutputName | Lowercase the output metric name.
+Note this only sets RMI/JRMP standard properties, other RMI implementations (e.g. WebLogic, JBoss, IIOP) may not be affected!
+To configure certificates you have to set following system properties:<br/>`-Djavax.net.ssl.keyStore=/home/user/.keystore`<br/>`-Djavax.net.ssl.keyStorePassword=changeit`<br/>`-Djavax.net.ssl.trustStore=/home/user/.truststore`<br/>`-Djavax.net.ssl.trustStorePassword=changeit` jmxEnvironment | Properties passed directly to JMX-connector.
+Can be used to configure proprietary RMI protocol implementations and more nuanced properties.
+Typically not needed for "standard" use cases. lowercaseOutputName | Lowercase the output metric name.
 Applies to default format and `name`.
 Defaults to false. lowercaseOutputLabelNames | Lowercase the output metric label names.
 Applies to default format and `labels`.
 Defaults to false. whitelistObjectNames | A list of [ObjectNames](http://docs.oracle.com/javase/6/docs/api/javax/management/ObjectName.html) to query.
 Defaults to all mBeans.